tkrajina/golongfuncs/README.md

                       TestNesting golongfuncs/runner_test.go:438:1        lines=15.0    complexity=2.0    complexity/lines=0.1    total-nesting/total-lines=0.9

 You can see that `ExampleVeryLongfunction` is long (305 lines), but average complexity is low (0.1) and avg nesting is 1.0.
+Avg nesting 1.0 means that there are **no nested blocks** in this function.
+If half the lines were in a nested block (for example a big `if &lt;expr&gt; { ...code... }` block of code) the avg nesting would be 1.5.

 The `ExampleVeryComplexFunction` is shorter (69 lines) but with an average complexity (per line of code) of 0.6 and avg nesting 6.7 and that is probably a good hint that the function needs refactoring.

-Find functions longer than 5 lines with avg nesting (per line of code) bigger than 5 and include total lines count (including comments and empty lines) and lines count (without comments and empty lines):
+Find functions longer than 5 lines with avg nesting (per line of code) bigger than 5 and include total lines count and lines count:

-    $ golongfuncs -type total-nesting/total-lines,total-lines -treshold 5 .
+    $ golongfuncs -type total-nesting/total-lines,total-lines,lines -treshold 5 .
             ExampleVeryComplexFunction golongfuncs/runner_test.go:10:1             total-nesting/total-lines=6.7  total-lines=108.0   lines=69.0

 Find functions with longest average line length: